noncom/sx-tubes-manual/README.md

 ------------------------------------------------------------------------------------------------------------------------

-#### Receiver Device
+## Receiver Device

 Receivers are Grid Elements that are responsible for receiving items from the Grid.
-The central block of a Receiver tube device is the Receiver Piston, which is just a normal Minecraft Piston.
+The central block of a Receiver tube device is the Receiver Piston, which is just a normal __Minecraft Piston__.
 It is recognized as a tube Receiver device if it is:
 1. Connected to a Grid by a Glass Tube
 2. Has an inventory block in front of it, for example a Chest.